openmpf/openmpf-components/python/WhisperSpeechDetection/README.md

 # Overview

-This repository contains source code and model data for the OpenMPF Whisper Detection component.
+This repository contains source code and model data for the OpenMPF Whisper Speech Detection component.
 This component uses the OpenAI Whisper model.

 # Introduction